The cashback site I check first for online shopping. Pays the highest cashback rate six or seven times out of ten.

 Should you use TopCashback?

-If you’re shopping online regularly without any cashback site, yes — sign up, and the £10 bonus is essentially free money once you’ve put a few months of normal shopping through it.
+If you’re shopping online regularly without any cashback site, yes.
+Sign up, and the £20 bonus is essentially free money once you’ve put a few months of normal shopping through it.

 The bigger point: TopCashback is the right default, not the only site to use.
-It wins the raw rate comparison more than half the time.
-When it doesn’t, the Highest Cashback Guarantee usually pulls it back — if you’re disciplined enough to claim.
+It pays more than half the time.
+When it doesn’t, the Highest Cashback Guarantee usually pulls it back.
+If you’re disciplined enough to claim.
 And when the category is wrong for it (supermarkets, in-store, Amazon), use the right tool: see my supermarket cashback comparison, cashback debit cards, or Amazon cashback guide for those.

 Frequently Asked Questions